horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

 ###  Part3 -  Running Application with Docker Compose and Automated Image Updates on VM
 - On the VM, use docker compose to run the application.
 Make sure you configure the proper health checks.
-   - I previously used simple docker-compose in part 1 in my local --But now i faced some problems
+   - I previously used simple docker-compose in part 1 in my local But i wanted to Enhance it
-      - when run in production on vm there is some problems in development packages that i don't need it so I made changes to improve the process
+      - Implemented changes to enable better control over development and production
-          - Edit package.json to has "devDependencies" to help me choose the environment
+          - Edit package.json to has "devDependencies" to has packages only using in development
-          - Split the Docker Compose setup into a main file and two environment-specific override files with their own configurations like (env,target,...)
+          - Split the Docker Compose setup into a main file and two environment specific configurations like (target,Volumes,...)
-          - Used MultiStage Dockerfile to target the environment
+          - Used MultiStage Dockerfile to **enhance organization – separate stages for development and production - make Dockerfiles cleaner**
+    Then Login to vm on aws
+       - installed docker-compose
+       - Cloned My repo
+       - pulled docker image that declared in docker-compose file from dockerhub repository by
+       ```bash

+    -